Philadelphia Weather: Complex Winter Storm Delivers Mixed Bag Of Rain, Snow Saturday

 By late morning, very cold air will wrap around the backside of the storm and rain will rapidly transition to wet snow in the Lehigh Valley and Poconos.

-There is a possibility that Winter Weather Advisories may be issued for accumulating snow with 2-4 inches or more likely in the Poconos, and 1-2 inches possible for parts of the Lehigh Valley.
+There is a possibility that Winter Weather Advisories may be issued for accumulating snow with 3-6 inches likely in the Poconos, and a coating to 3 inches possible for parts of the Lehigh Valley.

 That very cold air arrives later in the afternoon with a change to wet snow or a rain/snow mix for the Pennsylvania suburbs, I-95 corridor, northern Delaware, and the nearby South Jersey suburbs.